connectrpc/connect-query-es/README.md

 const getQueryKey: (input?: DisableQuery | PartialMessage<I>) => ConnectQueryKey<I>;
 ```

-This helper is useful to manually compute the `queryKey` sent to TanStack Query.
-Otherwise, this has no side effects.
+This helper is useful to manually compute the [`queryKey`](https://tanstack.com/query/v4/docs/react/guides/query-keys) sent to TanStack Query.
+This function has no side effects.

 ## `UnaryHooks.methodInfo`